Hara-Laboratory/CHPBench/README.md

 For all SIMON's design and SPECK's design are from this open-source repository: https://github.com/vernamlab/Lightweight-Threshold-Implementations/tree/master

 For TI-LED's design please refer to: https://github.com/Secure-Embedded-Systems/Open-Source-Threshold-Implementation-of-LED-Block-Cipher

+If you have any quesiton please contact jingyu.zheng@cad.ict.e.titech.ac.jp.